 DTE Energy schedules advanced meter installations

-DETROIT – DTE Energy today announced plans to install an additional 450,000 advanced electric meters and gas modules by the end of 2013, including 120,000 in Ann Arbor and Washtenaw County.
+DETROIT – DTE Energy today announced plans to install nearly 300,000 advanced electric meters in communities in Macomb County through the remainder of 2014.

-More than 1 million DTE Energy customers will have the technology by the end of next year.
+Approximately 1.3 million advanced meters have been installed in Oakland, Wayne, Monroe and Washtenaw counties so far, and more than 2 million DTE Energy customers will have the technology by the end of this year.

-The meters incorporate technology that will allow them to be read remotely and provide a wide range of optional benefits to customers, as well as operational savings through increased efficiencies to DTE Energy.
+Advanced meters incorporate technology that allows utility meters to be read remotely, and provide a wide range of benefits and services to its customers.
+The new technology allows DTE Energy to:

-“Our advanced metering program will provide our customers with new technology that is both safe and secure,” said Vince Dow, DTE Energy vice president, Distribution Operations.
-“This technology will allow us to quickly locate and reduce the length of power outages and other problems, virtually eliminate estimated bills through automated meter reading and remotely connect and disconnect service, which means faster, less intrusive service.”
+“Our advanced metering program will provide our customers with new technology that is both safe and secure,” said Ron May, DTE Energy executive vice president, Major Enterprise Projects.
+“This technology will allow us to provide energy usage information our customers want to better manage their bills.”

 Future installation areas will be announced as implementation nears.